emiliopalmerini/helm_of_translating_languages/README.md

 # helm_of_translating_languages
-Flask app for translating text with chatgpt
+Translating text with ChatGpt (gpt-3.5-turbo)